Numerical simulations of inflationary dynamics: slow roll and beyond: Discussion

 Before concluding, let us mention that we also stressed upon various important future extensions of our numerical scheme in section \ref{sec:future_ext} that will result in making our code more efficient, and enable us to simulate the scalar field dynamics in a number of interesting scenarios.
 This includes updating our code to make it more compact and automated, as well as extending it to study the spectrum of scalar-induced gravitational waves, inflaton dynamics in the post-inflationary epoch, multi-field inflationary dynamics, and even scalar field models of dark matter and dark energy.
-We will incorporate most of these additional features in the revised version of our manuscript.
-In the meantime, we welcome constructive comments and suggestions as well as queries from interested readers which will help us in improving the quality of our numerical work and presentation in the updated version of the paper.
+We will incorporate most of these additional features into the numerical framework in the near future.
+In the meantime, we welcome constructive comments and suggestions as well as queries from interested readers which will help us in improving the quality of our numerical work.
+We hope our numerical framework will be useful to the fellow researchers in this field.